 Thanks to our volunteers and interns.

-Our work is made possible thanks to a huge team of voluntary staff who work as curatorial interns, assistants and receptionists.
-As a not-for-profit organisation we rely on the goodwill and in-kind support from the community to produce our exhibitions.
+Our work is made possible thanks to a huge team of voluntary staff who work as interns, assistants and receptionists.
+As a not-for-profit organisation, we rely on the goodwill and in-kind support from the community to present our exhibitions.

 Current CoCA Volunteers: